Explore Our Curriculum

 • Ceramics 2

 This course continues a student’s development of the principles and techniques introduced in Ceramics 1.
 Students investigate design aspects of wheel-thrown pottery and create hand-built sculptural work.
 Ceramics 2 emphasizes attention to craftsmanship and encourages the exploration of glaze application.
+Emphasis will be placed on students gaining mastery of their studio practice in all stages of project work.
+Coursework is supplemented with trips to area museums and galleries.
 Prerequisite: Ceramics 1.
 (One-half credit)

 • Concert Choir

-Concert Choir is a mixed chorus comprised largely of students new to singing in an ensemble.
-This group is open to students from all grade levels and focuses daily on developing skills in listening and singing as part of an ensemble.
-Students work to develop healthy vocal technique and express text and musical ideas clearly and effectively in several languages through the exploration of choral repertoire from a wide variety of periods, styles, and genres.
-Singers perform throughout the year as part of chapel services, concerts, and other school functions, as well as occasional off-campus events.
-Concert Choir often collaborates with the Chamber Singers for performances throughout the year.
+Concert Choir is a mixed chorus open to students from all grade levels and focuses daily on developing skills in listening and singing as part of an ensemble.
+Students work to develop healthy vocal techniques and express text and musical ideas clearly and effectively in several languages by exploring choral repertoire from various periods, styles, and genres.
+Singers perform throughout the year as part of chapel services, concerts, other school functions, and occasional off-campus events.
+Concert Choir often collaborates with the Honors Chamber Singers for performances throughout the year.
 Students develop confidence as musicians while enjoying a unique experience of camaraderie and shared musical enjoyment.
-No audition required.
 (One Credit)

 In Digital Graphics, students will learn how to create engaging and attractive visual designs that communicate their ideas with purpose and panache.
 The class emphasizes graphic design fundamentals, including composition, color theory, and typography, while also striving to cultivate an awareness of one’s audience and marketing target.
 Using two professional software programs from Adobe (Photoshop® and Illustrator®), students will create a variety of designs in a project-based curriculum, including posters, T-shirts, logos, and short animation.
 (One-half credit)